Where To Stay in Nashville the First Time

 Best Place to Stay Near Vanderbilt

 The best area to stay is the West End/Hillsboro area.
-It's safe and away from downtown, so that you won't have any problems.
+It's safe and away from downtown so you won't have any problems.

 The area is very easy to walk around.
 You won't need a car unless you want to go downtown.
 Plus, a well-kept secret is that parking at Vanderbilt is free.